joernio/workshops/2021-RSA/README.md

 * Query Database: https://queries.joern.io

 ## Support Channel
-Live support during workshop is provided in the `#query` channel on the Joern.io Discord Channel
+Live support during workshop is provided in the `#rsa-lab2-r08` channel on the Joern.io Discord server